gabrielmsilva00/PlainTools/docs/_sources/index.rst

     The 'tol' argument is used roughly for the precision of the output.
-    It is designed to work 99.9% of the time, figuratively speaking, with a standard precision of up to 1e-24 when set to 'auto', as default.
+    It is designed to work 99.9% of the time, figuratively speaking, with a standard precision of up to 1e-12 when set to 'auto', as default.

+    The 'dcm' argument works similarly to the 'ndigits' argument found in the 'round()' built-in function, and in fact, is used into it along the works.
+The default setting of 'auto' will round the number if any repeating decimals are found, up to 4 repetitions.

     :Examples:
         pnumber([8.0, '0.1 * 3', '355/113', 'math.e'])